 As we mentioned earlier, WordPress 6.3 introduced a new block pattern management system.
 It is now easier to create synced or not synced block patterns without leaving the editor interface.
 And you can also import and export custom patterns with a few clicks from your WordPress dashboard.

-But WordPress also offers other ways of creating block patterns for theme and plugin developers.
+However, WordPress also offers other ways of creating block patterns for theme and plugin developers.

-Along with the block patterns feature, WordPress 5.5 introduced a new API for developers to “create pre-designed blocks of content that can be easily inserted into posts, pages, custom post types, and templates”.
+Along with the block patterns feature, WordPress 5.5 introduced a new API for developers to “create pre-designed blocks of content that can be easily inserted into posts, pages, custom post types, and templates.”
 The new API provides the register_block_pattern and register_block_pattern_category functions to register block patterns and pattern categories.

 Starting with WordPress 6.0, you can also register block patterns with a PHP file.